FAQs

 • Plastic, cosmetic, and reconstructive surgery

-Recent advances in PRP technology now allow outpatient use across a wide range of specialities including dermatology, musculoskeletal medicine, and wound care — offering patients a convenient, evidence-based option with minimal downtime.
+Recent advances in PRP technology now allow outpatient use across a wide range of specialities including dermatology, musculoskeletal medicine, and wound care - offering patients a convenient, evidence-based treatment option with minimal downtime.

 • Like all medical treatments, PRP is not guaranteed to ‘cure’ injuries or degenerative conditions.
 However, over 10,000 studies and clinical publications support its ability to enhance healing and reduce pain when used appropriately.